-The abs are a relatively small muscle group.
-For this reason, it can be trained almost anywhere: at home, on the sports ground, in the gym.
-There are a lot of exercises for this: from simple hanging leg raises, which everyone remembers from physical education lessons at school, to technically complex isolated movements like twisting from the upper block.
+The abdominal muscles are a relatively small group of muscles.
+For this reason, it can be trained almost anywhere: At home, on the sports ground, or in the gym.
+There are a lot of exercises for this, from simple hanging leg raises, which everyone remembers from physical education lessons at school, to technically complex isolated movements like twisting from the upper cables.
 Each exercise is slightly different in biomechanics and has its own specifics of performance.
 It is possible to carry out both strength and more multi-repetitive work aimed at increased blood circulation in the abdominal muscles.
 All load options take place in your training process.

 In our article today, we will look at the best abdominal exercises in the gym that are most relevant for CrossFit athletes and tell you how to do them correctly.

 Contrary to popular belief, the press does not consist of separate “cubes” that can be pumped up separately at any time.
 The abdominal muscles are usually understood as the rectus, oblique and transverse abdominal muscles.